What is a Timeshare and How Does It Work?

 Residence Style Accommodations

 The accommodations at vacation ownership resorts are undoubtedly one of the main things that set them apart from hotels.
-If you love to travel with a large group or your extended family, timeshare resort accommodations are perfect.
-Many resorts offer timeshares that have anywhere from one to four locking bedrooms.
+If you love traveling with a large group or extended family, timeshare resort accommodations are perfect.
+Many resorts offer suites that have anywhere from one to four locking bedrooms.
 This means everyone can have their own comfortable space to relax in.

 Timeshares vs. Hotel

-Timeshare suites are much like residences since they have kitchens, bedrooms, and living rooms.
-Staying in a timeshare is more like staying in a vacation home or apartment, rather than staying in a hotel.
-As you can see, the offerings at timeshare resorts are far more extensive than your average hotel.
+There are some key differences between timeshares vs. hotels.
+Timeshare suites are much like residences, with kitchens, bedrooms, and living rooms.
+Staying in a resort is more like staying in a vacation home or apartment than staying in a hotel.
+As you can see, the offerings at timeshare resorts are far more extensive than those at your average hotel.
 Did you know the average timeshare unit is 3x larger than a hotel room?
 Plus, you receive more than just a microwave.
 In addition, you can pack lighter and use the in-room laundry to freshen up your favorite vacation outfits.
 This is especially helpful for large families or families with children because you can pack less.

 Vacation Exchange